Kurzdor/nodeployed/README.md

 ## Another deployer?!

-I wanted to make easily the process of deploying code to server on each push to repository.
+I wanted to make the process of deploying code to server easier on each push to repository.
 I tried almost all suggested ways to do it but they didn't work.
 So I created this package.
 It supports Ubuntu servers and GitHub/GitLab/Bitbucket repos.

 ## Uses

-Nodeployed uses [Fastify](https://www.fastify.io) as Node.js server, [Execa](https://github.com/sindresorhus/execa) to run such commands to deploy code and [Minimist](https://github.com/substack/minimist) to parse command arguments.
+Nodeployed uses [Fastify](https://www.fastify.io) as Node.js server, [Execa](https://github.com/sindresorhus/execa) to run such commands to deploy code and [Minimist](https://github.com/substack/minimist) to parse command arguments, [Concolor](https://github.com/metarhia/concolor) for colored output.

 ## Server preparation